rieckpil/progmot/content/blog/one-year-course-release.md

 The workflow to gain access with this setup works as the following:

 1. The potential course participant visits the landing page
-2. Once they click on "Buy Now" they're redirected to a pre-checkout page (on my blog) and have to either create or log in to a course account
+2. Once they click on "Buy Now" they're redirected to a pre-checkout page (on my blog) and have to register a new course account
 3. They're redirected to a SendOwl checkout page and enter their payment information
 4. SendOwl redirects the user to a "Thank You" page on my blog with further information on how to get started
 5. In the background (and if the user gave consent), they're added to my mailing list (Mailchimp) including order information
 6. Once the order is completed, SendOwl sends a webhook to my WordPress instance and Thrive Apprentice grants access to the purchased course
 7. The user can now work with the course and gets a "Welcome" email delivered to their inbox

-The decision for hosting the video course lessons fell to Vimeo.
-They offer a feature to protect the playback of videos only on allowed hosts.
-This is a bit more _secure_ compared to uploading the videos to YouTube and making them private.
+It took me some test purchases until I had the configuration for this setup correct but since then it's working as expected.

 ## Selling the Course Content

-Having the course idea and some early lessons in place, now it's time to sell the content, isn't it?
+Having the course idea and some early lessons uploaded to Vimeo, now it's time to sell the content, isn't it?

-I'd actually suggest to create a minimal version of your landing page including some basic sales copy first.
+From a timeline perspective, I'd actually suggest creating a minimal version of your landing page including some basic sales copy first.

+This helps you gather your thoughts.
+Creating the sales page first also helps to think about the benefits and gains of your course ahead.
+This gives clarity when you plan your course lessons in detail.

-This helps to get an early target audience.
-Even though you don't have your full checkout process in place, put a form for your newsletter on your landing page and tag those subscribers coming from that landing page.
+Even though you don't have your full checkout process in place, put a form for your newsletter on this early version of landing page and tag those subscribers coming from that landing page.
 These might be your first customers.

-Creating the sales page first also helps to think about the benefits and gains of your course ahead.
-This gives clarity when you do your detail planning.

-And now?

-As I'm heavily using the plugin suite of Thrive Theme (costing $277 a year - If you're using WordPress, it's a must-have), using their online course plugin Thrive Apprentice seemed like a natural choice.
-It uses the WordPress user management for access control and you can connect various eCommerce providers that'll grant access after the purchase via a webhook.

-I'm using SendOwl for this purpose which is intuitive, simple and fulfill all my needs (monthly $26 costs)

-"Deploy your features with more confidence while joyfully testing your application due to recipes"

-"Early-Bird" offers.
-With each new batch of course lessons being uploaded, I slighty increased .
-If you've joined early you'd get the course for almost the price of an eBook.

-- Creating the Landing Page
+This pre-landing page also acts as basic market research opportunity.
+You can use it to validate that your course idea arouses interest.
+Just because you think this course topic is important doesn't imply the rest of the world is interested in it.

-For the landing page I used Thrive Architect (part of Thrive Suite) which comes with ready-to-use landing page templates.
+For the [landing page](https://rieckpil.de/testing-spring-boot-applications-masterclass/) I used Thrive Architect (part of [Thrive Suite](https://thrivethemes.com/affiliates/ref.php?id=12012)) which comes with ready-to-use landing page templates.

-- Writing engaging sales copy

-When it comes to pricing, you'd.
-I used other courses in my niche as an orientation and wanted to stand out with a premium course on this topic.
-Nothing in the Udemy price level.

-Later on, I also added more product variations to support a S/M/XL kind-of product variety.
-The M-product should be your selling target

-- Get early testimonials from the ecosystem (other well-known content creator)

-Social proof from the ecosystem you're in.
+As this was my first landing page for a paid product, I'd give my best to write engaging sales copy.
+I added some social proof via testimonials about myself from well-known content creator in the Java-space.
 Check your Twitter bubble or other content creators for your niche.
 This will add a natural proof for your content.
-You're new, why should a stranger trust you?

-Include a money-back guarantee.
-I've made bad experience myself with a money-back guarantee from another content creator in my field.
+You're a stranger to most of the developers, why should they take your course?

+I announced and actively advertised the pre-landing page and my course idea via various channels (Twitter, LinkedIn, etc.).
+After collecting potential leads for almost two weeks I got 50 prospective buyers.
+This was enough evidence for me to get started.

+When it comes to pricing, I used other courses in my niche as an orientation and wanted to stand out with a premium course on this topic.
+Nothing in the Udemy price level.
+The first target price that came to my mind and seemed reasonable was $159 for the entire course.

+Once the first batch of video lessons were uploaded, I modified the landing page and activated the checkout process.
+In addition, I added scarcity effects with a countdown that informs how long this early-bird discount is available.

-For each new batch of videos I slightly increased the price.
-In the end, I had 8 early bird batches
+With every iteration of early-bird offers.
+With each new batch of course lessons being uploaded, I slighty increased the price.
+Those that joined early got access to the entire course for almost the price of an eBook.

+In the end, I had 9 early bird batches:

 - 80% discount 8th of August - 16th of August
 - 70% discount 17th of August - 23th of August